🛡️ DARK SOULS BUILD CALCULATOR

 Quality Build (SL 120)

-Target stats: Vigor 40, Endurance 40, Strength 27, Dexterity 40.
+Target stats: Vitality (HP) 40, Endurance 40, Strength 27, Dexterity 40.
 Use the Claymore or Zweihander.
 The Claymore is the quintessential quality weapon — predictable moveset, long reach, and solid AR.

 Rings in the Calculator — Effects and When to Equip Them